 11. Get down with a BBQ

-Host a PBIS reward BBQ that comes complete with hot dogs and s’mores.
-After all, who doesn’t love a free dinner and extra time with peers and faculty?
+Host a PBIS reward BBQ complete with hot dogs and s’mores.
+After all, who doesn’t love a free dinner and an extra 30 minutes with peers and faculty?

 *Make sure to put this BBQ on your calendar and give students a warning and time limit for earning their spot.